 - Do not maintain discipline holds summary

-- Team and team leader often not aligned regarding the requirements/expectations on the project
+- Team and team leaders are often not aligned regarding the requirements/expectations of the project

-- Final number crunching during IFC issue period often affects productivity, efficiency and lowers team morale
+- Final number-crunching during the IFC issue period often affects productivity, and efficiency and lowers team morale

 - Approach and expectations shall be clarified upfront through job notes and induction sessions

 - Obtain client approvals and finalize checklists upfront

 - Pay attention to minor details.
 Spell check is also important

 - Checklists and proper procedures shall be used religiously – this is mandatory

 - Always check against the latest documents to avoid rework.